YamanSeyravan/STM32-GPS-GSM-IoT-Dev-board/README.md

 # STM32-GPS-GSM-IoT-Dev-board
-IoT development board with embedded GPS+GSM system for students and R&amp;D projects.
+IoT development board with embedded GPS+GSM system for students and R&D projects.
-/nThis project is not fully ready yet for Sch files or any info contact me.
+This project is not fully ready yet for Sch files or any info contact me.
 ![](IoT-Dev-board.jpg)